xkazumi/Discord-Rich-Presence-Tool/README.md

 # Discord Rich Presence Tool
 A program that lets you fill in your own Rich Presence information for games and activities away from the PC.

+### Note
+The Discord API only allows you to update your Rich Presence information once every 15 seconds. (https://discordapp.com/developers/docs/topics/rate-limits)

 ## Screenshots
 ![Main window](screenshots/1.png)